Is Bamboo Strong? With Pros and Cons

 Is Bamboo Stronger Than Concrete?

-Yes, Bamboo is stronger than the mixture of concrete.
+Yes, Bamboo is stronger than a mixture of concrete.
 The compressive strength of Bamboo is higher than concrete.

 Concrete is costly and causes environmental pollution while Bamboo is eco-friendly, affordable, and provides much more strength than concrete does.